aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Additem.md

 ### `itemid`: int

 The [Items](../../../Enums%20and%20IDs/Items.md) id to attempt to give.
-This must be a valid int value or an exception will be thrown.
+This must be a valid int or an exception will be thrown.

 ### `flagvar`:  int

 The [flagvar](../../../Flags%20arrays/flagvar.md) slot containing the item id.
-This must corresponds to an int of a valid [flagvar](../../../Flags%20arrays/flagvar.md) slot or an exception will be thrown.
+This must corresponds to a valid [flagvar](../../../Flags%20arrays/flagvar.md) slot or an exception will be thrown.

 ## Remarks